dbensoussan/rsna/README.md

-# rsna
-RSNA Intracranial Hemorrhage Detection - https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection/overview
+# RSNA Intracranial Hemorrhage Detection
+Kaggle competition started September 2019 - https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection/overview

 We used PyTorch and image augmentation to train a CNN to detect hemorrhages from images of brains.
 The approach is to use **transfer learning**, that is using a pretrained CNN with its weights and only optimizing the final layer to adapt the network to our needs.

+The image dataset used is a compressed version of the original data from Kaggle and can be found here: https://www.kaggle.com/backaggle/rsna_512

 The repo contains two notebooks:
 - eda: a short exploratory data analysis to get familiar with the data.